 If you exceed those limits, you’ll be hit with a per-page overage charge.
 You’ll want to find a plan that meets your needs without going over those monthly restrictions.

-Faxing has changed.
-People are getting rid of bulky fax machines in their homes and offices alike.
-Online faxing services have changed the way we can communicate via fax.
+Faxing has evolved, but it is still around.
+People are getting rid of bulky fax machines in their homes and offices and moving to more streamlined electronic solutions.